GasbaouiMohammedAlAmin/Attendance-Face-recognition-system/README.md

 ![](desktop_development.PNG)

-you need also to install all libraries for python3
+you need also to install all these libraries for python3
 - Pip install cmake
 - Pip install dlib
 - Pip install face-recognition